CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/migration-guide/control-requests-guide.rst

 Control Requests
 ================

-Phoenix Pro provides an extensive list of flexible control modes through the use of strongly-typed control requests.
+Phoenix 6 provides an extensive list of flexible control modes through the use of strongly-typed control requests.

 Using Control Requests
 ----------------------